fermionprotocol/contracts/README.md

 npx hardhat vars set RPC_PROVIDER_OPTIMISM
 ```

-The test are run on a forked version of the network, so no transactions are submitted to the real networks and no real ethers are spent to cover the gas costs.
+The tests are run on a forked version of the network, so no transactions are submitted to the real networks and no real ethers are spent to cover the gas costs.

 To run the test call